Legofarmen/tunics/README.md

-# About
+# About Tunics!

-This package contains the data files of the game Tunics!

-This quest is a free, open-source game that works with Solarus, an open-source Zelda-like 2D game engine.
-To play this game, you need Solarus.

-The current version of Tunics! only runs under Solarus 1.3.x.

-See http://www.solarus-games.org for more information and documentation about Solarus.
+ * Tunics is a roguelike-like Zelda game for the [Solarus](http://solarus-games.org) game engine.

+ * Tunics requires Solarus 1.3.x.

+ * Tunics consists in part of materials under various free and open-source and public licenses, and in part of copyrighted materials under fair use.
+See license.txt for details.

 # Play Tunics!